An honest review of going on holiday in an electric vehicle

 One of the Type 2 chargers along the Northumberland coast, this one in Craster delivering us 7 kW whilst we went for a walk to Dunstanburgh Castle

-The nuances
+The nuances Link to heading

 • Timing your charges can be a little awkward.
 The problem is that rapid chargers can be a bit too rapid.
 Charging a 50 kWh battery from 20% to 80% will only take around 40 minutes, which might be a bit too long to sit around doing nothing, but a bit too short to have a proper explore around where you’re parked.
 Slower chargers give the chance for a longer exploration, but you still have to time your exploration to not be longer than it takes to charge your car.